MSFT-Cantro/project-ledger-docs/deployment/releases/v1.8.0/MARKETING_POST_v1.8.0.md

 LinkedIn
 ```
-ProjectLedger v1.8.0 brings a complete design system overhaul and enterprise-grade internal admin platform.
+ProjectLedger v1.8.0 brings a refreshed interface and significantly improved mobile experience.

 This release delivers:

-✅ Complete design system migration for consistent UI/UX
-✅ Internal admin dashboard with role-based access control
+✅ Consistent, modern interface design across all pages
-✅ Enhanced client portal with mobile improvements
+✅ Enhanced client portal with better mobile support
-✅ Storybook component library for faster development
-✅ Comprehensive analytics and reporting improvements
+✅ Improved analytics and reporting visualizations
+✅ Better accessibility and responsiveness
-✅ 19+ bug fixes for better stability and performance
+✅ 19+ bug fixes for improved stability and performance

-From system management to client experience—everything is now more consistent, accessible, and powerful.
+From desktop to mobile—everything works better and looks more consistent.

 Updated with zero downtime during deployment.

 Log in now: https://app.projectledger.ca

-#Contractors #ConstructionBusiness #SmallBusiness #ContractorTools #SaaS
+#Contractors #ConstructionBusiness #SmallBusiness #ContractorTools
 ```

 Facebook/Instagram
 ```
-🔨 Major platform upgrade!
+🔨 Better interface, better mobile!

 ProjectLedger v1.8.0 brings:

-✅ Complete design system overhaul
+✅ Refreshed, consistent design
-✅ New internal admin platform
 ✅ Enhanced mobile client portal
-✅ Better performance & stability
+✅ Better analytics & charts
-✅ Improved accessibility
+✅ Improved performance & stability
+✅ Fixed mobile authentication

-Everything is now more consistent and easier to use—on any device.
+Everything is now more consistent and easier to use—especially on mobile.

 Already upgraded.
 No downtime.
 Just log in and go.